-There is a Primary Gathering on alternate Fridays which starts at 7:35 and ends at 8:00am.
+There is a Primary Gathering which takes place approximately every 2 weeks and starts at 7:35 and ends at 8:00am (dates will be posted on the Moshi community calendar which can be accessed on the school website)

 At break and lunchtime, members of staff are on duty in the playground.
 Students do not need to go home for lunch if they are going to an afternoon club.
 Please provide lunch or a lunch ticket.